In other news

 The iPad Minis were provided by Chevron, a corporate sponsor, and are intended to promote year-round collaboration between MSA participants alongside the new MOOC portal.
 With the new collaborative technology made available to them, teacher participants will now be able to share files via AirDrop from their iPads and compare notes on how their students are engaging with the mathematics being taught all year.

 Now in its fifteenth year, the MSA program delivers over 130 hours of formal professional development for elementary teachers via intensive summer and weekend institutes and hands-on coaching.

 - Podcast interview with Dr. Lorenzo Gonzales, MSA mathematics instructor

 - Podcast interview with Zachary Leonard, MSA science instructor

-Northern New Mexico student futures impacted by LANL-supported STEM initiatives
+Northern New Mexico student futures impacted by Lab-supported STEM initiatives

 The Laboratory is wholly committed to inspiring the youth of today to lead in the areas of technology and scientific discovery tomorrow.
 As part of our mission to engage students in STEM (Science, Technology, Engineering and Mathematics) fields, we have found that bringing about change in a student’s life begins with the basics, and we are actively equipping them with the skills and knowledge to succeed.